Fixing and extending some recent results on the ADMM algorithm: Introduction

 and the optimal objective values of \eqref{prim} and \eqref{dual} coincide.
 Notice that $f^*$ and $g^*$ are the conjugates of $f$ and $g$, defined by $f^*(u)=\sup_{x\in\R^n}\{\langle u,x\rangle-f(x)\}$ for all $u \in \R^n$ and $g^*(y)=\sup_{z\in\R^m}\{\langle y,z\rangle-g(z)\}$ for all $y\in\R^m$, respectively.

-Notice that in case \eqref{prim} has an optimal solution and $A(\ri(\dom f))\cap\ri\dom g\neq\emptyset$, the set of saddle points of $l$ is nonempty.
+If \eqref{prim} has an optimal solution and $A(\ri(\dom f))\cap\ri\dom g\neq\emptyset$, then the set of saddle points of $l$ is nonempty.
 Here, we denote by $\ri(S)$ the relative interior of a convex set $S$, which is the interior of $S$ relative to its affine hull.

 For a fixed real number $c >0$ we further consider the augmented Lagrangian associated with problem \eqref{prim-x-z}, which is defined as

 The ADMM algorithm reads: